 Cost: $69-$179 USD per month

-Earth Class Mail is the virtual mailbox service that I personally use, and have been using for the last 5-years.
+Earth Class Mail is the virtual mailbox service that I personally use.
 Their suite of features is the most advanced, especially if you’re running an online business.

 They have the largest number of US-based addresses for different states of all the services mentioned here.
 Their online software, features, speed, and sorting facilities are top-notch, but you’ll also pay a premium for it.

 While expensive, I can’t imagine running my travel blog without virtual mailbox forwarding.
 It’s one business expense that’s totally worth it.
-I use Earth Class Mail to receive client checks, important packages, business & personal banking correspondence, tax documents, everything!
+I use it to receive client checks, important packages, business & personal banking correspondence, tax documents, everything!

 The digital mailbox service integrates with QuickBooks, Xero, Bill.com, Dropbox, Google Drive, and more.